 Madame Tussauds Shanghai

 Madame Tussauds Shanghai, which opened to the public in 2006, is the sixth in the world.
-It is situated on the tenth floor of New World Mansion, West Nanjing Road.
+It is situated on the tenth floor of New World Plaza, West Nanjing Road.
 Shanghai won out over thirty other candidate cities by taking advantage of its local celebrities and vast market prospects.

 Marie Tussaud, born in Strasbourg, France, was famous for her wax-making abilities.
 Her most outstanding work is the wax figure of the French writer Voltaire.
 In 1835, when she was 74 years old, Madame Tussauds (formerly spelled Madame Tussaud's) was set up in London, which grew to become a major tourist attraction.
-Now, besides the one in Shanghai, there are branches in several other major cities, including Madame Tussauds Hong Kong, Madame Tussauds Wuhan, Madame Tussauds Beijing, Amsterdam, New York City and Las Vegas.
+Now, besides the one in Shanghai, there are branches in several other major cities, including Madame Tussauds Hong Kong, Madame Tussauds Wuhan, Madame Tussauds Beijing, Madame Tussands Chongqing, Amsterdam, New York City and Las Vegas.

 Madame Tussauds Shanghai has become famous throughout the world for its lifelike wax figures.
 Now, there are nearly 80 wax figures, including Yao Ming, Liu Xiang, David Beckham, Tom Cruise, Michael Jordan and Bill Clinton.
 Each costs more than a million yuan, and they are all elaborately made in the London studio that has more than 200 years of wax making experience.
 The completed figures are exhibited in seven Theme Pavilions---Behind the Scenes, charm of Shanghai, Historic Celebrities, Movies, Music, Sports and Speed.
 Behind the Scenes will show you how a wax statue comes into being.
 In the charm of Shanghai Pavilion, visitors can have an authentic experience of life in old Shanghai.
 The Historic Celebrities Pavilion shows legendary figures from history.
 In addition, Madame Tussauds Shanghai will bring new wax figures into being from all walks of life.